 First Nations and the Bog

-To learn more about these Coast Salish Peoples and other First Nations in B.C., including languages spoken, governance systems, and treaty negotiations, visit the British Columbia Assembly of First Nations website.
+To learn more about the First Nations mentioned on this page and other First Nations in B.C., including their diverse languages, governance systems, and treaty negotiations, visit the British Columbia Assembly of First Nations website.